Keyboard shortcuts

 Compilation Phase

-1. Parses the JSON into an internal representation
+1. Parses the JSON rule into an internal representation

 2. Assigns OpCodes to operators for fast dispatch